johnathanvman/F6/index.md

 								Entrys.push("I kick open the wooden door and we charge inside.
 An alert TAG stands guard in the next room, ready for a fight!")
 							}
 						}
+						if(unit(0).Nommed != null){
+							Entrys.push("My belly wobbles as I kick open the wooden door.
+We charge inside and find an alert TAG standing guard!NOMMED")
+						}
 					}
 				}else if(map[party.y][party.x].tag == "Indoors"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Catgirl"){